 Can you wash a feather duvet?

-You can wash a feather duvet, as a rule, although you should always check the tag.
+You can wash a feather duvet, as a rule, although as with washing a down comforter, or washing pillows or washing electric blankets, you should always check the cleaning tips on the tag.
 However, what’s also crucial is its size relative to the drum of your washing machine.

 A duvet requires a large capacity machine.
 Don’t despair if yours doesn’t have a large enough drum, though.
 Many laundromats have large capacity machines for just this task.
 Another alternative is to take the duvet to a dry cleaner which offers professional laundering services for duvets using machines of sufficient capacity.